jborean93/PowerShell-OpenAuthenticode/docs/en-US/Get-OpenAuthenticodeSignature.md

 It is also possible to provide a file to validate using the `-Content` and `-RawContent` which accepts a string and byte array respectively.
 The `-Content` value is useful for files that are read as string like PowerShell scripts rather than binary files like a `.dll`.

+If a file has multiple signatures embedded, each signature and their hash algorithm will be output as their own objects.
+For example a file signed with the SHA1 hash and SHA256 hash will output 2 objects.

 ## EXAMPLES